Trade Secrets Damages Expert Witness & Litigation Support

 In 2011, Graham Rogers opened Rogers DVS after gaining extensive experience in intellectual property consulting, the vital process of identifying, appraising the value of an intangible asset, and conducting economic damages assessments for litigation matters.
 He offers decades of experience in intellectual property damages assessments, including trade secret damages, patent, copyright and trademark infringement damages.

 Rogers DVS is certified to conduct valuation engagements of both intangible assets (IP) and business valuations.
-In addition, Graham Rogers has served as an expert witness in a variety of federal, state, and tax jurisdictions.
+In addition, Graham Rogers has served as a trade secrets expert witness in a variety of federal, state, and tax jurisdictions.
 Graham has worked within a wide range of industries, including: healthcare services, the insurance industry, the financial industry, pharmaceuticals, and a variety of retail industries.
 Graham and his staff can offer expert testimony on your behalf, in support of your damages claim in all varieties of IP matters.
 In a trade secret misappropriation matter, they can help you to obtain the economic damages you are owed assuming the other party is found to have misappropriated your business’ trade secrets.

 Rogers DVS is not a law firm, and cannot offer legal advice, although we are more than happy to point you in the right direction.